steven-halla/casino_hell/README.md

 have the slot system work for up to 5 turns this way the player doesn't do that stuff all the time this will set  a bonus or negative bonus depending-maybe need to test

+#
+# for level 4 to do:
+# build poker, new game, update hungry hippos with runner, flesh out,single bets instead of 3
+# hungry hippos include an audience
+#

+#

     # @typechecked